PHERAstar FSX

 Therefore, it is desirable to screen drug candidates for their binding kinetics at an early time point, before moving to in vivo models and clinical studies.

-The study of binding kinetics can be efficiently performed on microplate readers, mainly relying on TR-FRET kinetic detection for screening purposes and the kinetic study of low-affinity compounds (fig. 7).
+The study of binding kinetics can be efficiently performed on microplate readers, mainly relying on TR-FRET kinetic detection for screening purposes and the kinetic study of low-affinity compounds (Fig. 7).

 This is discussed in the scientific talk “A TR-FRET approach to measure the kinetics of ligand-receptor binding and its application of fragment screening”, as well as in the application note “Analyze binding kinetics with HTRF”.